schmoelder/diss/doc/02_model_based_design/03_model_solution.md

 % Finite Volume
 Unlike FDM, which computes solutions at discrete points, the finite volume method (FVM) defines a grid of cells and computes spatially averaged values within each cell.
-For chromatographic models, interstitial concentrations are averaged over $j \in { 0, \dots, N_z - 1 }$ uniform cells with a grid spacing $\Delta z = L / N_z$.
+For chromatographic models, interstitial concentrations are averaged over $j \in { 0, \dots, N_z - 1 }$ uniform cells with a grid spacing $\Delta z = L_c / N_z$.
-This creates a staircase function representation of the solution and defines a local Riemann problem at each cell interface {cite}Guiochon2006.
+This creates a staircase function representation of the solution and defines a local Riemann problem at each cell interface {cite}`Guiochon2006`.
 The flux across these interfaces is approximated using a numerical flux function $F$, leading to the following semi-discretized formulation in 1D:

 ```{math}